cmb69/privacy_xh/README.md

 You should adapt the message in "Language" according to your needs.
-To make extensive information available you should prepare a hidden CMSimple page with the privacy notice, and link to it from the message.
+To make extensive information available you should prepare a hidden CMSimple\_XH page with the privacy notice, and link to it from the message.

 To avoid cookies being sent from other plugins or extensions before the